 1. Designing in a Multibody Environment

 Multibody design can be an amazing thing.
 There are simply less files to worry about, revision control is nice, and files are easy to share across networks.
 Designers need to be aware of the limitations of multibody design.
-One big con is that you do not have access to grain information.
+One big drawback is that you do not have access to grain information.
 In a 3D “workspace” you can only specify one coordinate system.
-This coordinate system tells the software which direction the geometry is orientated, X, Y or Z. This coordinate system is on a part level and is not connected to the individual bodies within it.
+This coordinate system tells the software which direction the geometry is orientated — X, Y or Z. This occurs on a part level and is not connected to the individual bodies within it.
 In the sheet metal world, grain is usually measured in the X and Y direction.
 Since multibody parts have multiple bodies in different directions and only one coordinate system this concept simply does not work.
 In today’s design environment, users must consider the regular assembly design if they desire automation between software.
 Otherwise it’s going to be a manual process which will cost you more money and man hours.

 2. Calling Support Too Soon